How to attend the Summer LA Olympics 2028

 Los Angeles is notorious for traffic and transportation-induced headaches, so having a clear transit plan between Olympics events is essential.
 For the summer 2028 Olympics, the city has promised a “no-car” transit plan, but details are pending.
 Stay tuned for updates on this topic, but plan to budget for transfers either with taxi, buses, or a shuttle service.

-Every Olympics location is different, so either you or your travel advisor will need to research this carefully to plan and budget properly.
+Every Olympic location is different, so either you or your travel advisor will need to research this carefully to plan and budget properly.
 Some cities offer excellent public transportation and plan logistics in a way that facilitates walking, biking, and scooters.
 Other locations require taxi and bus services.
-In some cases it might make sense to rent a car if you plan to leave the Olympics area for other activities.
+In some cases, it might make sense to rent a car if you plan to leave the Olympic area for other activities.

 Why Book Your Summer Olympics 2028 Trip with a Luxury Travel Advisor